lynnaloo/lynnaloo.github.io/_posts/2013-12-4-blog-introduction.md

 <h4> Grunts like a Jekyll </h4>

 <p>
-  I've found [Grunt](http://gruntjs.com/) to be a really useful tool for running some basic deployment tasks in Javascript.
-You'll need to be running [Node.js](http://www.nodejs.org) to get started on your local development environment, but then it's as easy as following the steps in the [documentation](http://gruntjs.com/getting-started).
+  I've found <a href="http://gruntjs.com/">Grunt</a> to be a really useful tool for running some basic deployment tasks in Javascript.
+You'll need to be running <a href="http://nodejs.org/">Node</a> to get started on your local development environment, but then it's as easy as following the steps in the [documentation](http://gruntjs.com/getting-started).
 Using some of the many Grunt plugins, I was able to pretty easily add tasks to run compile my Less to css and deploy the result to my site.
 I also added the Jekyll build tasks to my Gruntfile so that I can completely manage the blog through Grunt.
 As with everything else in the evolution of this project, I plan to add more tasks and explore the power of Grunt.
 </p>

 <h4> The way forward </h4>